dddpaul/blog/content/posts/spring-boot-uri-encoding.md

 Then you have map servlets to different connectors somehow.

-## Spring Boot Multiple HTTP connectors way
+## Spring Boot multiple HTTP connectors way

 Spring Boot can help you out in this matter.
 Although it uses the only one URI encoding which is specified in `server.tomcat.uri-encoding` parameter ("UTF-8" by default, see [Appendix A. Common application properties](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html)), it can fire up multiple child applications residing on different ports.